Donna shares insider tips about your pets gained through exclusive interviews with industry experts.

 - With their deep chests and large-boned bodies, Bernese Mountain dogs are impressive-looking dogs.

 - They are high maintenance in terms of needs for human interaction and grooming.
 They do shed and their heavy coats make them ill-suited for hot weather.

 Note: Be sure to watch the short video below as you can really see how massive the chest area is in this breed.
 The dog shown was not full-grown when the video was shot, but you can see that this is a giant-sized breed!

-They are happiest when they are close to their families, so plan on keeping them as inside dogs, and allot plenty of time daily for playing, exercising, and grooming.
-Add a bath as needed, and a well-balanced diet, and your Berner should stay happy and healthy.
+They are happiest when they are close to their families, so plan on keeping them as inside dogs, and allow plenty of time daily for playing, exercising, and grooming.
+Add a bath as needed and a well-balanced diet.
+With proper care, your Berner should stay happy and healthy.

-Like most large or giant dogs, they have a relatively short lifespan of just 7.9 years according to the 2005 BMDCA health survey.
+Like most large or giant dogs, they have a relatively short lifespan of just seven to eight years, according to the BMDCA.

 Characteristics of Bernese Mountain Dogs